Detecting quantum spin liquid on Kitaev model through a superconducting junction: Model description

 Spin-flip scattering, which facilitates angular momentum transfer, is closely related to the concept of spin-mixing conductance.
 This quantity, emerging naturally in the Landau-Lifshitz-Gilbert formalism, quantifies the efficiency with which spin angular momentum is transmitted through the interface \cite{prl88.117601,prb66.224403}.
 Accordingly, in terms of electronic operators, the effective $sd$ Hamiltonian can be written as

-where $c_{i\sigma}^\dagger$ ($c_{i\sigma}$) creates (annihilates) a conduction electron with spin $\sigma$ at site $i$.
+where $c_{i\sigma}^\dagger$ ($c_{i\sigma}$) creates (annihilates) a conduction electron with spin $\sigma=\pm 1/2$ at site $i$.
 Subsequently, we should replace the electronic operators with the quasiparticle operators of the superconducting Hamiltonian.

 Due to the local nature and spatial variability of the exchange interaction, it is challenging to assign a uniform value for $J_{sd}$ across the entire interface.
 Based on his analysis of resistivity in magnetic metal alloys, Kondo estimated that $J_{sd}$ is typically on the order of a few percent of the Fermi energy \cite{ptp32.37}.
-In the present context, we adopt a phenomenological value such that $J_{sd}$ is approximately $10\%$ of the magnetic coupling energy scale between neighboring magnetic sites.
+In the present context, we adopt a phenomenological value for $J_{sd}$ that is taken to be on the order of the characteristic magnetic exchange energy scale between neighboring magnetic sites.
 To proceed analytically, we perform a Fourier transform of the electron operators: